Posted on June 5, 2019 by Stuart Simington

 The Court also found that the resolutions (c) and (d) were within power and therefore binding on the Councillor who was (on this occasion) present in the face of the meeting when the resolutions were made.

 Councillor Barrak, who did not apologise, was therefore expelled from this subsequent meeting (and indeed in a series of subsequent meetings).
-The expulsions were held to be valid because done by resolution of the governing body rather than by order of the Mayor as had occurred at the original meeting.
+The expulsions were held to be valid because they were done by resolution of the governing body rather than by order of the Mayor as had occurred at the original meeting.

 Removal from Committees – Procedural fairness